Remediation Plan and Probation

 Professional Ethics Termination

-Graduate students in Special Education are expected to abide by both the UNL Student Code of Conduct that outlines behaviors of misconduct and the CEC Professional Ethics Principles outlining how to show respect for diverse characteristics and needs of persons with exceptionalities and their families.
+Graduate students in Special Education are expected to abide by both the UNL Student Code of Conduct that outlines behaviors of misconduct, and the CEC Professional Ethics Principles that explains how to show respect for diverse characteristics and needs of persons with exceptionalities and their families.

 Students will be dismissed from the Special Education Master's Degree program should they demonstrate unethical behaviors while enrolled at UNL.
 If a student demonstrates professionally inappropriate or unstable personal-social behavior in the classroom or fieldwork, the student may be asked to confer with the Graduate Governance Committee, Department Chair, and/or a counselor to determine the degree to which the student can be expected to continue his or her enrollment in the graduate program.
 Repeated incidences without change may be cause for termination from the program.